DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

 AUTHENTICATION

-- All clients must be AUTHENTICATED before they can associate with an AP
+- All clients must be authenticated before they can associate with an AP
-- In a corporate setting, only TRUSTED USERS / devices should be given ACCESS to the network
+- In a corporate setting, only TRUSTED users / devices should be given access to the network
-    - In corporate settings, a separate SSID which doesn’t have ACCESS to the corporate network can be provided for GUEST USERS
+    - In corporate settings, a separate SSID which doesn’t have access to the corporate network can be provided for GUEST users
 - Ideally, clients should also AUTHENTICATE the AP to avoid associating with a malicious AP
 - There are MULTIPLE WAYS to AUTHENTICATE:
-    - PASSWORD
+    - password
-    - USERNAME / PASSWORD
+    - username / password
     - CERTIFICATES

 ![image](https://github.com/psaumur/CCNA/assets/106411237/00d34740-8da7-428d-8b36-f8998ec2f0cd)